 - Low Startup Costs – As your reseller provider will sell multiple reseller packages on a single server, you are effectively splitting the cost between your peers.
-What could have costed hundreds of dollars per month in a fully blown dedicated server is now in the dens of dollars range.
+What could have cost hundreds of dollars per month in a full-blown dedicated server is now in the dens of dollars range.

 - Passive Revenue – Web hosting is a subscription business so each customer would pay you monthly or annually.
 You’ll see constant payments from each and every customer significantly boosting your revenue streams as time goes on.